-Here are some key definitions that we use to understand the differences between things like sex and gender, gender identity and gender expression, and trans identity and sexual orientation.
+Learn about key definitions we use to understand the differences between things like sex and gender, gender identity and expression, trans identity and sexual orientation.

 While many people use the words sex and gender interchangeably, these words have different meanings.